 A blind tasting in the figurative sense, however, takes place in "normal" light, but without product information.
-If several wines are compared with each other, common information such as vine. vintage or ancestry be announced.
-In the interests of a fair assessment, the tasters must under no circumstances be informed about the producer, brand name or other data indicating the producer.
-The bottles or jars are identified in both types by number or code.
-The tasting will be between horizontal tasting or "blind horizontal" (one growing area, one year, different producers) and vertical tasting or "vertical" or "vertical" (a winery, but different vintages).
-The extreme case that no information is known about the wines is rather the exception, but can be a form of examination.
-It is known exactly which wines it is, but not in which carafe they are, one speaks of one Half blind tasting,
+If several wines are compared with each other, common information such as Grape variety, vintage or origin be announced.
+In the sense of a fair assessment, the tasters must under no circumstances be informed about the producer, brand name or other data referring to the producer.
+In both types, the bottles or glasses are identified by number or code.
+The tasting will be between horizontal tasting or "blind horizons" (one growing area, one year, different producers) and vertical tasting or "blind vertical" or "château vertical" (a winery, but different vintages).
+The extreme case that no information about the wines is known is rather the exception, but can be an examination form.
+It is known exactly which wines are involved, but not which ones carafe they are located, one speaks of one Half-blind tasting.